curiousest/curiousest.github.io/_drafts/2020-01-27-fitness-intro.md

 One kilogram of bodyfat allegedly takes 7700 calories to burn off.
 If you eat 7700 calories extra, you won't gain one kilogram of bodyfat, but it's the right order of magnitude.
 If your measurements are 1000 calories off, it's around 0.13 kilograms of bodyfat.

-A red bell pepper has ~31 calories, a carrot has ~41 calories, an apply has ~52 calories.
-A cup of rice has 200 calories, a mars bar has 228 calories, half a box of ritz crackers has 1120 calories.
+A red bell pepper has ~31 calories, a carrot has ~41 calories, and an apple has ~52 calories.
+A cup of rice has 200 calories, a mars bar has 228 calories, and half a box of ritz crackers has 1120 calories.
 20% error on 200 calories is the same as forgetting a whole fruit or vegetable.
 Forgetting a candy bar is like forgetting a picnic of fruits and vegetables.
 Expend effort where it matters - know what's calorie-dense and track it carefully.

 ### Learn from people IRL

-Exercise is a simple topic, but it's slow to learn by yourself.
-That makes it a great topic to learn from non-professionals.
+Exercise is a simple topic, but slow to learn on your own.
+That makes it a great topic to learn from amateurs.
 Find a peer group that pushes you to learn and improve.
-Weightlifting buddies and technique-focused group weightlifting classes are great.
+Weightlifting buddies and technique-focused group weightlifting classes are fun learning opportunities.
 Personal trainers and dieticians are expensive, so you're not going to spend a lot of time with them.
-They are great for foundational knowledge or advanced knowledge - the vast middle is best filled by others.
+Use them to teach you the fundementals or advanced knowledge - the vast middle is best filled by others.

 ### Always look good

 In the 10-15% bodyfat range, men look great.
+There's a desirable range for women too.
 Lose fat until you look good, then do bulk/cut cycles in that range to stay looking good.
 All goals require building or maintaining muscle with strength exercises (including losing fat).
 Cardio and conditioning barely builds or maintains muscle.
 The more muscle mass you have, the more calories you burn.

 ### Fitness effort complements office work effort

-Performing an office job for a full work day exhausts your ability to do more white-collar work.
-On top of a full work day, you can exercise.
+After working in an office 9am-5pm, it's hard to do more white-collar work.
+You can exercise, though.
 They are different, complementary efforts.
 You can pursue goals in both areas of life with low conflict.